demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-reg-get-values
 ***
-Enumerate all registry values from the specified registry key on the remote machine
+Enumerates all registry values from the specified registry key on the remote machine.

 #### Base Command